lrstanley/marill/README.md

 AUTHOR(S):
    Liam Stanley <user@domain.com>

-COMMANDS:
-     scan            [DEFAULT] Start scan for all domains on server urls            Print the list of urls as if they were going to be scanned tests           Print the list of tests that are loaded and would be used tests-extended  Same as [tests], with extra information help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   -d, --debug              Print debugging information to stdout -q, --quiet              Do not print regular stdout messages --no-color               Do not print with color --no-banner              Do not print the colorful banner --log-file logfile       Log debugging information to logfile --threads n              Use n threads to fetch data (0 defaults to server cores/2) (default: 0) --delay DURATION         Delay DURATION before each resource is crawled (e.g. 5s, 1m, 100ms) (default: 0s) --domains DOMAIN:IP ...
+   -d, --debug              Print debugging information to stdout -q, --quiet              Do not print regular stdout messages --no-color               Do not print with color --no-banner              Do not print the colorful banner --log-file logfile       Log debugging information to logfile --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used --tests-extended         Same as --tests, with extra information --threads n              Use n threads to fetch data (0 defaults to server cores/2) (default: 0) --delay DURATION         Delay DURATION before each resource is crawled (e.g. 5s, 1m, 100ms) (default: 0s) --domains DOMAIN:IP ...
 Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT --min-score value        (default: 8)
-   --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive)
+   -r, --recursive          Check all assets (css/js/images) for each page, recursively --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive)